informaticsrepo/omop-onc/README.md

 Data is free of exact dates.

-GENIE main registry has some data elements.
+GENIE main registry has very limited set of data elements.
-Specific projects (e.g., NSCLC
+Specific projects (e.g., NSCLC) have much richer set of data elements.

 # Evaluation